awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.Locator.md

 ## Removing the Oracle Locator Option<a name="Oracle.Options.Locator.Remove"></a>

 You can remove the `LOCATOR` option from a DB instance\.
-There is a brief outage while the option is removed\.
+If Oracle Java Virtual Machine \(JVM\) is *not* installed on the DB instance, there is a brief outage while the `OLAP` option is removed\.
+There is no outage if Oracle Java Virtual Machine \(JVM\) is already installed on the DB instance\.
 After you remove the `LOCATOR` option, you don't need to restart your DB instance\.

 **Warning**
  Removing the `LOCATOR` option can result in data loss if the DB instance is using data types that were enabled as part of the option\.
 Back up your data before proceeding\.
 For more information, see [Backing Up and Restoring Amazon RDS DB Instances](CHAP_CommonTasks.BackupRestore.md)\.

 To remove the `LOCATOR` option from a DB instance, do one of the following:
 + Remove the `LOCATOR` option from the option group it belongs to\.
 This change affects all DB instances that use the option group\.
 For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + Modify the DB instance and specify a different option group that doesn't include the `LOCATOR` option\.
 This change affects a single DB instance\.
 You can specify the default \(empty\) option group or a different custom option group\.
-For more information, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Related Topics<a name="Oracle.Options.Locator.Related"></a>
 + [Oracle Spatial](Oracle.Options.Spatial.md)